Table of Contents

 MDF (Medium-Density Fiberboard)

-MDF is more affordable than solid wood and resists cracking or warping.
-However, it’s less durable when exposed to moisture and can swell if not properly sealed or if paint chips over time.
-Still, it’s a great option for achieving a clean, uniform look on a budget.
+MDF is a cheaper option than solid wood and is less prone to cracking or warping.
+Less moisture resistant than the recommended option, it can swell if not properly sealed or if paint chips away over time.
+However, it is a great budget pick for achieving a clean, professional appearance.

 Plywood

-High-quality plywood resists warping and is lighter than solid wood.
-It can be finished with wood veneer or painted.
-While not as dense as MDF or as luxurious as solid wood, it offers a strong balance of durability, weight, and affordability.
+Quality plywood is easy to withstand warping, and is lighter than solid wood.
+These cabinets are available with either a wood veneer or a painted finish.
+It is not as heavy as MDF, nor as beautiful as solid wood; yet, it still strikes a balance of solidity, durability, and affordability.

 Laminate

-Laminate cabinet doors are made by applying a printed plastic film or decorative paper to a substrate like particleboard or MDF.
-They come in a wide variety of colours, patterns, and textures—including wood-look finishes, glosses, and metallics.
+Laminate cabinet doors consist of a printed plastic film or decorative paper applied to a particle board or MDF substrate.
+Available in a plethora of colors, prints, and textures, including wood-look, gloss, and metallic.

-Laminate is budget-friendly, easy to clean, and highly resistant to stains and scratches.
-However, it’s prone to peeling or chipping if damaged, and it’s difficult to repair once compromised.
+Laminate is inexpensive, easy to care for, and highly resistant to stains and scratches.
+The finish is intrinsically susceptible to peeling or chipping the moment it is damaged, and once it does, it is difficult to restore it to its original shape.

 Thermofoil